riyaa-1099/BookManagement/README.md

 GET /api/book/:bookId: Retrieves details of a specific book.

+GET /api/book/:year: Retrieves all books by year.

+GET /api/book/:author: Retrieves all books by given author.

 POST /api/book: Add new book by the currently logged-in user.

 PUT /api/book/: Updates information of a specific book.